aws/aws-cdk/packages/@aws-cdk/aws-route53resolver-alpha/README.md

 The file must be a text file and must contain a single domain per line.

-Use `FirewallDomainList.fromFirewallDomainListId()` to import an existing domain list.
+Use `FirewallDomainList.fromFirewallDomainListId()` to import an existing domain list:

 ```ts
 const malwareList = route53resolver.FirewallDomainList.fromFirewallDomainListId(